LCAS/auto_shepherd/docker/README.md

 You can launch the internal system running sample data using: `tmule -c $INTERNAL launch`

-For the communications group, you can launch the simulated system injecting sample data using: `tmule -c $SIMULATED launch`

-Respectively both commands have also been shortened to `con launch`, `inj launch`, and `sim launch`.
+Respectively both commands have also been shortened to `con launch` and `inj launch`.

 ## How to Terminate